 Environmental support can help dogs with arthritis.
 It is vital to modify the home to make it easier for your dog to move around.
 For example:

-• Install ramps or steps – Put in ramps or pet steps to help your dog get to its favorite resting spots, like on the couch or bed.
+• Install ramps or steps – Put in ramps or pet steps to help your dog reach its favorite resting spots, like on the couch or bed.

 • Raise food and water bowls – Use a small shelf or sturdy box to raise them so your dog can reach them more easily without bending down.

 • Orthopedic beds for dogs – Orthopedic beds relieve pressure on the joints and muscles by distributing weight evenly for good support.
 Even dogs who don’t need orthopedic mattresses for a disorder can benefit from the supportive comfort of an orthopedic bed.
-Providing a supportive place to rest can help your best friend feel better and potentially help prevent degeneration and injuries.
+In addition, providing a supportive place to rest can help your best friend feel better and potentially help prevent degeneration and injuries.

-• Add carpeting for better traction – Consider putting in carpeting or secure rugs to help your dog gain traction and stay steady on their feet.
+• Add carpeting for better traction – Consider putting in carpeting or secure rugs to help your dog gain traction and stay steady on its feet.

 • Assist your dog – Help your dog manage by carrying your pup up the stairs or lifting them into the car whenever possible.